ddj231/Handel/README.md

 finish
 ```

+The run command is used to run noargs in its own conceptual song track.

+Within (```noargs```), 1 note plays, and the playtwo chunk is called in place.

 Note that saved variables (containing any built-in type in Handel), digits, playables, durations, can be used as arguments when running a chunk.

 OK!
 Now to configuring a run of a chunk.